Hannnatu/Python-Scripts/README.md

 Based on the input, the script selects a random message from a predefined set of fortunes.
 If the input word doesn't match any of the predefined categories, the script will provide a default fortune message.

 Converter Script (Script.py)
-This script takes input in days and converts it to hours.
+This Python script provides a simple utility to convert days into hours.
+It defines a function days_to_units that calculates the equivalent hours for a given number of days.
+The script also includes an interactive feature where users can input a number of days, and it will return the calculated hours.